Crawl

 Empty your hand, then add the word

-Still on a soft surface, in stages.
-Nothing forces you to aim far: a few clean lengths are worth more than a rushed trip across the living room.
+Still on a soft surface, carry on in small stages of distance.
+Nothing obliges you to aim far: a few clean body lengths are worth far more than a rushed trip across the living room.

-The low crawling posture is also an appeasement posture in the canine repertoire.
-A dog that lacks confidence may experience a long crawl as a withdrawal rather than a game: with him, we keep the crawl very short and very well paid, or we choose a different trick.
+The low, almost lying position looks like the one an uneasy dog adopts all on their own to make themselves small.
+A dog who lacks confidence may experience a long crawl as a retreat rather than a game: with them, keep the sequences very short and well rewarded, or move on to another trick.

 - AVSAB — Position Statement on Humane Dog Training (2021)